Divyansh044/Chat-Bot/README.md

-# Chat-Bot This is the chat bot project for university that can be used and deployed on university webiste.
+# Chat-Bot This is the chatbot project for universities that can be used and deployed on the university website, which will answer related queries.
+One can make changes in the intents.json file to add more tags and answers.